NaderNasr/art/README.md

       Warning: Potential Security Risk Ahead

-Don't panic this is because HTTP is set to true ```HTTPS=true``` in our package.json file
+Don't panic this is because HTTP is set to true ```HTTPS=true``` in our package.json file.

     "scripts": {
       "start": "HTTPS=true react-scripts start"
     }

-To add headers to the Augmented Reality interface, which is not currently available with CommerceJS
+https is required to allow the site to connect to the user's phone camera.

 # Stack